 An Active Barcode Control may be placed on an Access form or report by selecting the More Controls icon in the toolbox (which, if not visible, can be displayed by checking the Controls Toolbox member of the View – Toolbars menu), or by choosing Active-X Controls from the Insert menu and choosing Active Barcode Control from the list of controls available.
 In Access 2007/2010/2013 the Active-X Controls item appears on the Design toolbar.

 A default barcode image appears on the report.
 Right-clicking on the barcode and selecting Properties from the pop-up menu causes the control’s Properties dialog to be displayed.

 The Record Source may be selected from a drop-down list in the form or report's properties list, and the barcode's Control Source may be selected from the drop down list in the component's properties list.
 All other properties (code type, size, font, etc.) can be selected from the other entries in the Access Properties list at design time.

 This allows barcode creation to be fully automatic for every record in a database.

 Of course, a barcode image that is the same on every record may also be created - by ensuring that the Control Source entry on the component's properties list is empty, and the required data is entered for the Caption property.

-Barcode macros for Office also includes macros that allow barcode images to be saved within a database table.
-Sample Access databases for Access 2003 and 2007/2010 are included with the distribution of Barcode Macros for Office
+Barcodes & Labels for Office also includes macros that allow barcode images to be saved within a database table.
+Sample Access databases for Access 2007/2010/2013 are included with the distribution of Barcodes & Labels for Office

 While barcode images are the ideal way to produce barcodes on Access forms or reports, font-based barcodes can be useful in some situation - for example, where Word's Mailmerge is to be used to generate documents containing data from an Access database.